 Buttons in their simplest form contain uppercase text, a slight elevation, hover effect, and a ripple effect on click.

-Block buttons extend the full available width.
+block buttons extend the full available width.

-Depressed buttons still maintain their background color, but have no box shadow.
+flat buttons still maintain their background color, but have no box shadow.

 Icons can be used for the primary content of a button.
 Use the icon prop to either supply an icon in the default slot, or to directly use an icon.

 Using the loading prop, you can notify a user that there is processing taking place.
 The default behavior is to use a

-v-progress-circular component but this can be customized.
+v-progress-circular component but this can be customized with the loader slot.

-Outlined buttons inherit their borders from the current color applied.
+outlined buttons inherit their borders from the current color applied.

-Plain buttons have a lower baseline opacity that reacts to hover and focus.
+plain buttons have a lower baseline opacity that reacts to hover and focus.